Is this degree considered as "good" as the AB or the BS?

 You may take up to 20 non-LSA credits within your degree.
 Not every course offered by other units within the University are accepted by LSA for your degree.
 There is a list of exceptions.

-What will my major be if I declare a BGS?
+What will my concentration be if I declare a BGS?

-A BGS does not have a major by definition.
-Many students, however, do complete most if not all of the requirements for the major of a favorite academic discipline.
+A BGS does not have a concentration by definition.
+Many students, however, do complete most if not all of the concentration requirements of a favorite academic discipline.
 Anyone looking at your transcript will see where you focused your academic work.

 Do I have to do Distribution and Foreign Language requirements?